Raild3x/require-on-rails/README.md

 An opinionated Roblox Luau utility extension that simplifies working with complex codebase hierarchies by automatically generating file aliases and managing import statements.
 It works in conjunction with a custom requirer in order to parse the string paths.

+RequireOnRails does *not* prevent you from utilizing any default require behaviors.
+If the Luau module detects a non aliased path it will fall back to the default Roblox require behavior.

 ## Features

 ### Automatic File Alias Generation